-LearnDash’s premium extensions are more expensive than Moodle’s extensions, but the fees are well justified considering LearnDash’s capabilities and versatility.
+LearnDash’s premium extensions are more expensive than Moodle’s, but the fees are well justified, considering Learndash’s capabilities and versatility.

 LearnDash charges an annual subscription fee.
 Sadly, there’s no option to break this expense down into monthly payments.
 In addition, each plan comes with a 30-day money-back guarantee, so you can check it out without risking your money.

-It includes a demo site design that will help you learn the ropes before diving head-first!
+It includes a demo site design to help you learn the ropes before diving head-first!
 Following is a list of the costs: